vesterheim/vesterheim.github.io/norway-tours/upcoming/folk-art/index.md

 {% include norway-tours/guide.html name='Darlene Fossum-Martin' %}

-The itinerary for this tour will be available soon.
+Price and itinerary will be announced in the fall of 2015.

 To reserve your spot on the tour, download this “[Tour Deposit](/norway-tours/forms/documents/DepositForm.pdf)” form and send it, with a $500 deposit per person, to Vesterheim, P.O.
 Box 379, Decorah, IA 52101.